Knockingfish/hauskanomad/README.md

 ## How can I contribute?

-The best way to contribute will be to fork the project and develop your version separately, as we are not accepting contributions currently.
+The best way to "contribute" will be to fork the project and develop your version separately, as we are not accepting contributions currently.

 ## Authors